BobAaldering/BOOST_CPP/TUTORIAL_PROSE.md

 Another little fact: today `Boost` is one of the most widely used libraries outside the standard C++ library.
 It started with a total of only ten libraries that were added in the Library Technical Report (TR1).
 Subsequently, since the release of C++11, a new release is released every year that complies with the ISO standards.
 Now the 'C++ Standards Committee' uses the `Boost` set of libraries as a source for any new functions to be added to its standard libraries.

+### Typical applications of `Boost`

+If you want to do something making an HTTP request in C++, you're usually just out of luck.
+You want to parse the options that are passed to your program, but you can't.
+For example, for these examples `Boost` is already used.
+They are practical applications.
+Listed below are some of the `Boost` libraries that are commonly used.
+Please note that these are examples, some libraries are not necessarily used in this tutorial.

+* **Boost - asio** is a cross-platform C++ library for network and low-level I/O programming that provides developers with a consistent asynchronous model using a modern C++ approach.
+* **Boost - python** is a framework for interfacing Python and C++.
+It allows you to quickly and seamlessly expose C++ classes functions and objects to Python, and vice-versa, using no special tools -- just your C++ compiler.
+* **Boost - atomic** is a library that provides atomic data types and operations on these data types, as well as memory ordering constraints required for coordinating multiple threads through atomic variables.
+It implements the interface as defined by the C++11 standard, but makes this feature available for platforms lacking system/compiler support for this particular C++11 feature.
+* **Boost - beast** is a C++ header-only library serving as a foundation for writing interoperable networking libraries by providing low-level HTTP/1, WebSocket, and networking protocol vocabulary types and algorithms using the consistent asynchronous model of Boost - asio.
+* **Boost - circular buffer** is an STL (standard template library of C++) compliant container also known as ring or cyclic buffer.
+* **Boost - filesystem** is a library that provides facilities to manipulate files and directories, and the paths that identify them.
+* **Boost - multiplication** is a library with extended precision arithmetic types for floating point, integer and rational arithmetic.
+This applies to the standard types that are present in C++ for this.

 ### General goal of this tutorial

 The purpose of this tutorial is a general introduction to the facilities of `Boost`.
 A simple weather application is made for this.
 You can pass a number of arguments to the program, which are represented by a number of flags.
 A number of positional arguments must also be given, which in this case is the code of a country, together with a place of residence.